aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

 ## Preconditions

 - Client has a registered OAuth 2.0 Client with the IdP Authorization Server
-- Client has a registered OAuth 2.0 Client with the Resource Applicaiton
+- Client has a registered OAuth 2.0 Client with the Resource Application
 - Enterprise has established a trust relationship between their IdP and the Client for SSO and Mutually-Trusted Authorization Grant
 - Enterprise has established a trust relationship between their IdP and the Resource Application for SSO and Mutually-Trusted Authorization Grant
-- Enterprise has granted the Client to act on-behalf of users for the Resource Application with a set of scopes
+- Enterprise has granted the Client permission to act on behalf of users for the Resource Application with a set of scopes

 # User Authentication